verekia/blitz-app-steps/README.md

 **This is not a tutorial**.
 It is not meant to be pedagogical and does not teach you how to use Blitz.
 However, people who don't like to read the docs and instantly jump to copy-pasting commands (_like me_) might find it efficient to get a fast but superficial glimpse of its concepts.

+## What are we building?

+We are making a minimal app where users sign up to create simple notes and share them.
+We'll call it **NotesApp**.

+## Just make a boilerplate?

 Following a step-by-step guide is more work than cloning a boilerplate but:

 - You understand what's included better, because you add things as you go.